 I follow him, winking at Tony, who lets me go off with the innocent sales clerk.

 “It’s a series on Time,” Cary explains as he brings out a series of lithographs with warped watches and clocks.
 They are surreal.
-As he turns to place the prints against the storeroom wall, I take his elbow and drew him close, kissing his luscious lips.
+As he turns to place the prints against the storeroom wall, I take his elbow and draw him close, kissing his luscious lips.
 His eyes pop open in surprise.
 With just a slight hesitation, he kisses me back passionately.

 “Am I that obvious?” he jokes.